richardtatum/mira/README.md

 ## Todo
 There are still many things to do before this can be considered complete, including but not limited to:
-- Add a hosted version that can be added to any server with a simple click
+- ~~Add a hosted version that can be added to any server with a simple click~~
 - Add support for restricting access to the add and remove commands
-- Cleanup the current response embeds
 - Add support for retrieving the last sent frame and using it as the thumbnail for the stream
+- Add regular backups
 - Add tests
+- Cleanup the current response embeds
+- Improve the development experience
 - Various improvements to the layout of the code

 ## References